How to Choose a WetLink Penetrator

 8.0 ± 0.3 mm

-Low (LC)8.5 ± 0.3 mmWLP-M10-8.5MM-LC
+Low (LC)8.5 ± 0.3 mmBR-100870-085

-9.5M147.5 mmHigh (HC)9.0 ± 0.3 mmWLP-M14-9.5MM-HC
+9.5M147.5 mmHigh (HC)9.0 ± 0.3 mmBR-100870-195

-Low (LC)9.5 ± 0.3 mmWLP-M14-9.5MM-LC
+Low (LC)9.5 ± 0.3 mmBR-100870-095

-What Makes a Cable Compatible with WLP?
+What makes a cable compatible with WLP?

 Even though we’ve designed the WetLink Penetrator product line to be very robust, every cable is unique!
 There are no hard rules on what makes a cable compatible or not, but we’ve provided some guidelines below.

 The amount of compression of the seal around the cable jacket is the most important factor when determining if a WetLink Penetrator will seal reliably on a cable.
-Your goal when selecting a WetLink Penetrator is to get just the right amount of compression of the seal around the cable jacket, not too much and not too little.
+Your goal when selecting a WetLink Penetrator is to get just the right amount of compression of the seal around the cable jacket—not too much and not too little.
 Too little compression will result in a leak through the seal or the cable pulling out easily when strained.
 Too much compression may cause the cable or conductors to break.
-We will show you how to check if you have the right amount of compression later in the “Choosing a WetLink Penetrator For Your Cable” section of this guide.
+We will show you how to check if you have the right amount of compression later in the ‘Choosing a WetLink Penetrator For Your Cable’ section of this guide.

 Along with the amount of compression, the following factors also affect compatibility: